-For the past eight years, I have used calendars for both planning my schedule and recording how I’ve spent my time.
-Keeping a tidy diary of what’s coming up is an obvious route to being organised, but I’d argue that tracking how we spend our time is equally important.
-Especially when that data can be analysed.
+Since 2009, I have used calendars for both planning my schedule and recording how I’ve spent my time.
+Keeping a tidy diary of what’s coming up is an obvious route to being organised, but I’d argue that time tracking is equally (if not more!) important.
+Especially when that data can be analysed over the long term.

-Our labour time is the single largest cost in many businesses, and is absolutely finite.
-Many businesses price their work based on the time it’ll take.
+Our time labouring is the single largest cost in many businesses, and is absolutely finite.
+Many businesses price their work based on the time they predict it will take.
 However, few businesses (in my experience) base this on solid historical data.
-Accurate timesheets allow us to reconcile the quoted time with reality and thereby plan and quote sensibly.
+Accurate timesheets allow us to reconcile the estimated time with reality and thereby plan and quote sensibly.

 - Time sheets give us the data on how people spend their time and there are lots of ways to do them.
 The main aspect when choosing a system is deciding exactly what you would like to analyse – specifically, how you would like to segment time (by project, by type of work, by price of work, by staff member, etc).